 Also, I forgot to mention, but there's also a Diabolik Lovers anime.
 It actually got dubbed into English, even though Rejet don't want the games localised because apparently they think us foreigners are all pirates or something.
 (But if they don't bring the games over, won't that just cause more piracy?)
 I don't think the games would get translated anyway because of what's in them, but then how did the anime get an English version?
 The anime was actually what made me aware of this franchise.

 Anyways, I think the anime follows the plot of the first two games, except Yui never actually hooks up with one of the boys, they just all suck her blood instead because they probably didn't want to pick one and make it look like the true canon route for her or something, I don't know.
+I haven't seen all of the anime yet, but from what I've watched so far, a lot of the scenes in it are the same as what's in the first game.
+I presume that the second series will be like that for the second game too.
 I can't really stand the art in the anime though, it's really hideous compared to the art from the games and the CDs and everyone looks really strange.
 I suppose it's worth a watch for a newcomer if they want to see whether the games are worth it or not.
-Each episode's like fifteen minutes and there's only two seasons.
+I haven't Each episode's like fifteen minutes and there's only two seasons.
 They're probably going to make a third one too, because Diabolik Lovers is quite popular in Japan and also in the West (mainly on Tumblr though).
 A lot of anime fans in the West outside the fanbase who've watched the series think it's absolutely awful, and it's funny reading all of the bad reviews for it on My Anime List.
 There's also a manga too, but that's not available in English and I don't really know much about it to be honest.

 So, back to the games, there's about ten games (as of May 2019) and the most recent one was released in April 2019.
 Two of them are for the PSP, one collection of three games is for the PS4, seven are for the PS Vita and the latest one is for the Nintendo Switch, which is a shame because it seems super interesting but I don't have a Switch to play it on. :( Sorry PC people, DiaLovers is a console exclusive unless you use emulators.